ZcashAnonymous/zcash-tor-manual/README.md

 # zcash <3 tor

-Open an issue to report an error and submit a pull request to close open issues.
+Open an issue to report an error and submit a pull request to close an open issue.

 All contributions are made under The Unlicense.
 See LICENSE.md in this repository.